 - Taking this 20 – 30 minute eye break.
 Plus The last tip of looking far away is part of the 20 -20-20 rule.
 This means Every 20 minutes look at something 20 feet away for 20 seconds.

 - When you wake up- don’t immediately blast your eyeballs with artificial light and start the day by straining those ciliary muscles.
 Let them adjust naturally.
 Open your curtains for natural sunlight.
 If someone else is sleeping …do you have a window in your bathroom?
 Open it while you’re brushing your teeth and doing all the bathroom things.
 No window in the bathroom?
 Think outside of the box.
 Once you’re done go outside on your porch to drink your cup of coffee.
 Let the sun hit your face.
 Night shift workers- take advantage of any sunlight left.
 Make that your first priority!
 Getting this natural light will help wake you up and just getting outside will increase you mood to start the night.
 Light therapy may also help your irregular schedules.
 Especially during certain times of the year or where you live when days are shorter.
-Light therapy equipment usually includes a special lamp that emits light similar to natural sunlight like this budget friendly one.
+Light therapy equipment usually includes a special lamp that emits light similar to natural sunlight like this Circadian Optics Light Therapy Lamp.
 THE POINT IS – Don’t strain your eye muscles as soon as you get out of bed.

 - The same holds true with light exposure when getting off work.
 If you must check you social statuses set a time limit for yourself.
 Use “night shift” modes on you smart advices so it automatically adjust to orange/red hughes.
 WHY: The use of artificial lighting and electronics at least 2hrs before bed may contribute to sleep problems.
 These devices emit light in the blue wavelength, which may trick your brain into thinking it’s daytime.
 You can also purchase blue blocking glasses.
 Give you eyes a break hours before bed a try reading a real book next to an amber colored light.
 Night shift workers- invest in blue blocking glasses and put them on before leaving work.
 This will block blue light from the sun that will keep you awake.
 See other tips here.